Budgie (musician): Other projects including Los Angeles

 Budgie and Eto performed live material from Hái! in Tokyo, 11 years after conceiving the drum parts in that city.
 The concert took place at the Studio Coast as part of Juno Reactor's set.
 He also played drums for CocoRosie at several shows.

 He played drums on John Grant's third solo album, 2015's Grey Tickles, Black Pressure, playing in November with Grant on the accompanying tour.
 He performed again with Grant in the UK in 2015 at the latter's March concerts.
 That year, he also played with tabla player Talvin Singh for the first time since their collaboration on the Siouxsie and the Banshees' 1991-92 Superstition tour: Singh and Budgie gave a one-off performance at the "100 Years of Beat" festival in Berlin.

 He recorded percussion for Peaches for her cover version of Marc Bolan's "Solid Gold Easy Action" in 2020.

 In October 2021, Budgie and Lol Tolhurst launched the Curious Creatures podcast, in which they talk about "post punk’s enduring legacy and contemporary relevance".
 The second season of the Curious Creatures podcast started in March 2022, with a new episode uploaded every week.

 On a suggestion of Anohni who admired the percussion work on the Creatures' records, Budgie contributed to Hercules and Love Affair's album In Amber: they contacted him "to derail some of the arrangements for more impact".
 In Amber was released in June 2022 on vinyl.
-The lead single "Poisonous Storytelling" featured a collaboration of Budgie with Anohni on lead vocal.
+The lead single "Poisonous Storytelling" featured a collaboration with Anohni on lead vocal.

-In 2023, he featured on Thomas Truax's album Dream Catching Songs.
+He featured on Thomas Truax's album Dream Catching Songs, "A Wonderful Kind Of Strange" was out in 2022.

+Budgie, Tolhurst, and Jacknife Lee released their album Los Angeles in November 2023.
+They recorded it with guest musicians and singers including LCD Soundsystem frontman James Murphy, U2 guitarist the Edge, Primal Scream vocalist Bobby Gillespie, and Modest Mouse singer Isaac Brock.
+Mojo praised it as "thrilling", saying that "Los Angeles lands with a visceral impact, rich texturing and smart distortions adding a destabilising wobble".
+The album was issued on vinyl, CD and digital.
+Budgie and Tolhurst toured in the US in spring 2024.